solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 > Dynamic element is always surrounded by `[]` in definition.

-> Metrics can contain more than 1 dynamic elements, but there are restrictions:
+> Metrics can contain more than 1 dynamic element, but there are restrictions:
 > - first and last element have to be static (ie. `/minisystem/devices/[type]/[producer]/mem_usage)
 > - you can't define static and dynamic element at the same position when they have common prefix.
 For example: 2nd elements of given metrics `/minisystem/[processName]/cpu`, `/minisystem/usage/cpu`: `[processName]` and `usage` have the same prefix; it's not allowed)